Data Loss Prevention @ RBC

 04 pROBLEM

-The dashboard is frustrating to navigate, difficult to access, and the visuals are unintuitive
+The dashboard is frustrating to navigate, the graphs are unintuitive, and the experience is not user friendly

 RBC is a large company, an different employees have extremely different use cases for the dashboard.
 Frequent users include auditors, managers, directors, analysts and many more.
 Additionally, users spanned many regions including Canada, the United States, Australia, Trinidad and Tobago, and Malaysia.